amoe/kernighan-ritchie-2e/NOTES.md

 They write copy without a destination parameter which means it's null terminated.
 Also they write the prototype backwards (destinaton, source).
 Which seems to be the prototype for the standard `strcpy` function.

+This is an interesting factoring which does allow us to keep the main algorithm fairly clean, while using explicit copies when necessary.